uliwitness/vanguardbot/README.md

 - Unlimited number of joinable queues
 - Arbitrary names for "add quote" command
 - Notifications about first-time chatters (per stream, and ever)
+- Counters
+- Credits / active users list
+- Moderator-only commands
+- Timers that trigger messages or commands

 ## Planned Features

-- Counters
 - Command groups
 - Commands for setting the game and stream title on Twitch based on presets
 - Setup GUI for creating commands
 - Working Windows support
-- Moderator-only commands
 - Built-in OAuth login support (at least for GUI)

 ## Operating Systems

 Right now the only working version of Vanguardbot is for **macOS**.
 I started creating a Visual Studio Solution for Windows, but can't get the entitlements to work.
 If anyone is more familiar with entitlements under Windows, help would be appreciated.

-## User List / Credits

-Vanguardbot keeps a `data/todayseenusers.txt` list of all users that have actively chatted, one username per line, that you can use to e.g. feed a credits text overlay at the end of your stream.

 ## Commands